awsimaya/lab-LambdaSQSTest/SQS Lab.md

 6. Select the same role you created earlier for the **<Your_Name>-sendmessage** lambda function.
 See screenshot below for details
 ![readmessage](./images/readmessage.png)
 7. Click **Create function**
-8. Replace the default code with the code below
+8. Replace the default code with the code below and click the **Save** button at the top right to save the changes
 ``` python
 import json
 import boto3